yesvanthraja/CNN-ocr/README.md

 2. **Residual Blocks Construction**: For each stage specified in `stages`, a series of residual blocks is constructed using the `nn` method.
 The first block of each stage may perform downsampling depending on the stride.
 3. **Final Layers**: After all stages, the model applies a final batch normalization and ReLU activation, followed by average pooling, flattening, and a dense layer for classification.
 4. **Output Activation**: A softmax activation function is used to output the probabilities for each class.

-The model is designed to be flexible, allowing customization of depth, filter sizes, and regularization parameters to adapt to different OCR tasks.
-The use of residual blocks helps in training deeper networks by addressing the vanishing gradient problem.

 ## Installation